-The wedding day in Rome of Olga and Alex will be memorable not only for the couple, but also for all Romans.
+The elopement day in Rome of Olga and Alex will be memorable not only for the couple, but also for all Romans.
 On October 15 the demonstrations in Rome registered a record number of participants and turned out into a real mess and conflagration.

 We reached the Colosseum when the protesting crowd had already gotten there.
 We made some shots – and the smoke in the background let us understand that the situation was getting too “hot” and it was time to depart in haste with all our photo equipment.